Windows OS Hub

 • PowerShell

-Windows OS Hub / Active Directory / Password Change Notification When an AD User Password is About to Expire
+Windows OS Hub / Active Directory / Configuring Password Expiration Notifications for AD Users

-In this article we’ll show how to find out when a password of an Active Directory user account expires using PowerShell, how to set a password to never expire (PasswordNeverExpires = True), and notify users in advance to change their password.
+In this article, we’ll look at how to find out when a user account password on a domain will expire, and how to remind the user in advance that they need to change their password.

 Contents:

-• How to Get a User Password Expiration Date in Active Directory?
+• How to Get the User Password Expiration Date in Active Directory

 Get-ADDefaultDomainPasswordPolicy|select MaxPasswordAge

-In our example, the maximum user password age in the domain is 60 days.
+In this example, the maximum age of user passwords in the domain is 60 days.

 powershell: Get-ADDefaultDomainPasswordPolicy|select MaxPasswordAge